MTandHJ/freeplot/demos/README.md

-A simple framework for easy ploting.
+A simple framework for easy plotting.

 See demos for a quick start.